casper-pulit/test-vault/Adding new notes.md

-Is easy. syncing is hard
+Is easy. syncing is hard but Im getting there